sazwarriyadhs/digi/README.md

 ### 3. Set Up Environment Variables

 This project uses environment variables for configuration.
-You'll need to set them up for the AI features and database connection.
+You'll need to set them up for the AI features, database connection, and email sending.

 1. This repository includes a file named `.env.template`.
 Make a copy of this file and rename it to `.env.local`.